nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list_consutation.md

 If no separate date time is recorded for consultation sub sections, the overall audit date of the consultation is replicated at all levels.

-The clinically significant or effective consultation date is provided by the associated `Encounter` resource.
+The clinically significant or effective consultation date is provided by the associated `Encounter` profile.

 ### orderedBy